 - 1. Rooms and spaces shall be provided as required by the functional program.
 Equipment manufacturers recommendations should be sought and followed, since space requirements may vary from one machine to another and one manufacturer to another.
 The radiotherapy suite may contain one or both electron beam therapy and radiation therapy. - 2.
 Cobalt, linear accelerators, and simulation rooms require radiation protection.
 A certified physicist representing the owner or appropriate state agency shall specify the type, location, and amount of protection to be installed in accordance with final approved department layout and equipment selection.
-The information shall be incorporate into the floor plans. - 3.
-Cobalt rooms and linear accelerators shall be sized in accordance with equipment requirements and shall accommodate a stretcher for litter-borne patients.
-Layouts shall provide for preventing the escape of radioactive particles.
-Openings into the room, including doors, ductwork, vents, and electrical raceways and conduits, shall be baffled to prevent direct exposure to other areas of the facility. - 4.
-Simulator, accelerator, and cobalt rooms shall be sized to accommodate the equipment with patient access on a stretcher, medical staff access to the equipment and patient, and service access.
+This information shall be Incorporate into the floor plans.